 Preheat oven to 200°C (400°F).
 Line a 9-inch x 5-inch loaf pan with a piece of parchment paper.
 Lightly oil the paper to make sure the bread doesn't stick to the pan.
 Set aside.

 Weigh all your dry ingredients, one bowl, one ingredient, before you start.
-The success of keto bread is precision that is why I recommend you follow the recipe in weight (grams or oz) rather than cups!
+The success of keto bread is precision.
+That is why I recommend following the recipe in weight (grams or oz) rather than cups!

 In a large mixing bowl, stir all the dry ingredients together: almond flour, psyllium husk, baking powder, salt, and xanthan gum.
 Set aside.

 In another bowl, add the whole eggs, egg whites, and olive oil.
 Whisk with an electric beater, on high speed for 30 seconds or until it is lighter in color, and it forms foam and bubbles on the surface.